A closer look at the new Google Pixel Buds

 One difference I can already tell, just by having had these things in my ear, is the way the Pixel Buds seal your ear cavity.
 I noticed significantly less noise once I tucked one of them in my ear, muting the surrounding furor in our chaotic demo area.
 This might help you hear clearer sound once these earphones actually start playing sound.

 I also got to hold the wireless charging case, which Waraich described as sort of like a river stone.
-It certainly felt smooth, rounded and dense enough to feel come off premium, but not too heavy.
+It certainly felt smooth, rounded and dense enough to come off premium, but wasn't too heavy.
 Waraich and Mak encouraged me to keep flipping the lid open and close, and the hinge certainly felt smooth.
 It had a springy mechanism that was satisfying to fidget with.
 The charging case will provide up to 24 hours of juice for the buds, which on their own will last 5 hours of playtime per charge.
 Best of all, they charge via USB-C.

-The Pixel Buds will be available in spring 2020, so it's somewhat understandable that our units aren't test-ready yet.
+Since these weren't working units, it's hard to tell anything else about the new Buds.
+Audio quality, Assistant skills and the responsiveness of the touch controls on the headphones' surface are things we'll have to test when functional versions are ready.
+The Pixel Buds will be available in spring 2020, so we might have to wait awhile longer.